ksaaskil/kimmosaaskilahti.fi/docs/blog/2022-08-05-tips-for-building-clean-rest-api-in-django.md

 canonical_url: https://kimmosaaskilahti.fi/blog/2022-08-05-tips-for-building-clean-rest-api-in-django/
 ---

-Two and a half years ago I started developing a software application for creating training data for ML applications.
+Two and a half years ago we started developing a software application for creating training data for ML applications.
 The heart application of this annotation tool is a REST API built with [Django](https://www.djangoproject.com/).
 The API serves as the backend for a Vue front-end and a Python SDK.

-Before starting the project, I did not have any experience of using Django.
+Before starting the project, I personally did not have any experience of using Django.
 In this post, I'd like to share some of the lessons learned from creating and maintaining a REST API built with Django.

 I highly recommend reading [_Tips for Building High-Quality Django Apps at Scale_](https://medium.com/@DoorDash/tips-for-building-high-quality-django-apps-at-scale-a5a25917b2b5) by DoorDash.
 Many of the tips below are inspired by the article and have proved to be invaluable for keeping the codebase maintainable.